-- 1. High school diploma, GED, or equivalent. - 2.
-Complete an interview with an FNC admissions representative. - 3.
+- 1. High school diploma, GED, or equivalent from an accredited institution. - 2.
+Complete an interview with an FNU admissions representative. - 3.
 Submit a completed and signed Enrollment Application. - 4.
-Make a commitment to abide by the directives and regulations as established by the College Board of Governors. - 5.
+Make a commitment to abide by the directives and regulations as established by the Board of Governors. - 5.
 International students on an I-20 Visa will demonstrate fluency in an English Entrance Exam.
 Otherwise, the student will have to acquire an adequate level of proficiency. - 6.
 Take a diagnostic test. - 7.
 Specific programs such as Education, Ultrasound, Radiology Technology, and Respiratory Therapy programs have specific other requirements that must be met before admission to the program.

-PN, RT, and Ultrasound - Must complete steps 1-6, take the TEAS and complete a career aptitude interview.
+RET, RT, and DMS - Must complete steps 1-6, take the TEAS and complete a career aptitude interview.
+The nursing programs - must complete steps 1-6, take the Kaplan exam and complete a career aptitude interview.